 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.

-In this review, I will evaluate Shark SD120 on various parameters like size, build quality, linear motion, material capability, controller, software, community, and customer support.
+In this review, I evaluate the Shark SD120 on various parameters like size, build quality, linear motion, material capability, controller, software, community support, and customer support.

 The footprint of Shark SD120 is 19 ½ ” (L) × 30 ½ ” (W), which means you can easily fit this machine on most workbenches.

 It has a 12’’×30’’ work bed, on which you can cut workpieces with a maximum size of 12’’ × 24’’ with a maximum thickness of 4 inches.